scala/docs.scala-lang/_overviews/FAQ/collections.md

 	* `SetProxy` -- A `Proxy` for a `Set`.

 	* `immutable.Set`
+		* `immutable.BitSet` -- A set of integers stored as a bitset.
 		* `immutable.HashSet` -- An implementation of `Set` based on element hashing.
 		* `immutable.ListSet` -- An implementation of `Set` based on lists.
 		* Additional set classes exists to provide optimized implementations for sets from 0 to 4 elements.
 		* `immutable.SetProxy` -- A `Proxy` for an immutable `Set`.

 	* `mutable.Set`
+		* `mutable.BitSet` -- A set of integers stored as a bitset.
 		* `mutable.HashSet` -- An implementation of `Set` based on element hashing.
 		* `mutable.ImmutableSetAdaptor` -- A class implementing a mutable `Set` from an immutable `Set`.
 		* `LinkedHashSet` -- An implementation of `Set` based on lists.